aakunitsa/GW-approximation/README.md

 **Dependencies**:
 - Python 3 (version >= 3.6)
-- Psi4 1.2 (please refer to http://vergil.chemistry.gatech.edu/nu-psicode/install-v1.2.html for installation instrunctions)
+- Psi4 1.2 (please refer to http://vergil.chemistry.gatech.edu/nu-psicode/install-v1.2.html for installation instructions)

 **Brief description of the contents**:
 - GW_HF.ipynb contains a simple vanilla implementation of analytic GW@HF with a detailed review of theory and some derivations.